Burn Injury Attorney Beverly Hills & Los Angeles, CA

 These burns extend through the entire dermis and usually appear white or brown in color.
-Some people never fully recover from third degree burns.
-At minimum, recovery time is at least a few months.
+Some people never fully recover from third-degree burns.
+At a minimum, recovery time is at least a few months.

 Recovering After a Severe Burn Injury

 Burn injuries last a lifetime.
 While most burn victims understand that they can seek compensation for the injury, pain, and suffering, and lost wages, they do not often think about how their burns will affect them in the future.

 In truth, burns can lead to many other issues and pain in the future due to:

 - Organ failure from second-and third-degree burns

 - Skin grafting procedures that occur over time

 Because of the substantial damage that burn injuries can cause, it is vital to fight for full and fair compensation â compensation that covers your current medical expenses as well as your future needs.

 Leading Causes of Second- and Third-degree Burns